← Back

 Defining a Method

-The signature for the example below is void Greeting().
-The method body is the code block containing the two statements.
+In the example below, the signature is void Greeting(), and the method body is the code block containing two statements.

 Example Method Definition